barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 Similar to how we previously looked at stop and frisk as it compares to neighborhood racial composition, the chart above looks at the relationship between proportion of stop and frisk and crime by neighborhood and racial group.
 If a dot is below the diagonal line, then the group is stop and frisked at a higher rate than the crime rate for that group in that neighborhood, and vice versa if the dot is above the line.
 We find a similar, but more pronounced disproportionality across all neighborhoods in DC, where black residents are stopped at a higher rate than their racial group accounts for in the overall neighborhood crime rate.
 On average, the stop and frisk rate among black residents is ~30% higher than the crime rate among blacks.

-Likewise, the stop and frisk rate is lower than the crime rate among whites acorss the majority of DC neighborhoods, with a crime rate 5% higher than the stop and frisk rate.
+Likewise, the stop and frisk rate is lower than the crime rate among whites across the majority of DC neighborhoods, with a crime rate 5% higher than the stop and frisk rate.
 A further breakdown by neighborhood and racial group is below.
 A guide to interpretation: if a racial group is less than 0 than the group is stopped at a greater rate than the crime rate in the neighborhood for that group, and vice versa if the group is greater than 0.

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/12_nbh_diff_crimes.png)